-Castle Rock BBS is currently running under Ubuntu 18.04LTS/64bit.
+Castle Rock BBS is now currently running under Debian 10(Buster)/64bit.
 This allows us the freedom to run older (or should I say, vintage) programs and door games.

 As you can see in the picture above, Castle Rock is running on the upper left monitor.
 I do run Mystic in 'server' mode, so that I am able to see what's happening.

 The monitor on the upper right, is running Windows 7/32bit.
 This system is currently running hub 4 for fsxNet.
 More info about the networks can be found further down this page.

 The two monitors on the bottom, are for my working computer.
 This is the system that I do my coding, as well as logging into Castle Rock BBS.
 This is also a Linux/64bit system.